Skip to main content

 Model/Auth

-• Anthropic API key (recommended): uses ANTHROPIC_API_KEY if present or prompts for a key, then saves it for daemon use.
+• Anthropic API key: uses ANTHROPIC_API_KEY if present or prompts for a key, then saves it for daemon use.

 • OpenAI Code (Codex) subscription (OAuth): browser flow; paste the code#state.

-• Sets agents.defaults.model to openai-codex/gpt-5.2 when model is unset or openai/*.
+• Sets agents.defaults.model to openai-codex/gpt-5.5 when model is unset or already OpenAI-family.

-• OpenAI API key: uses OPENAI_API_KEY if present or prompts for a key, then saves it to ~/.openclaw/.env so launchd can read it.
+• OpenAI API key: uses OPENAI_API_KEY if present or prompts for a key, then stores it in auth profiles.

-• OpenCode Zen (multi-model proxy): prompts for OPENCODE_API_KEY (or OPENCODE_ZEN_API_KEY, get it at https://opencode.ai/auth).
+• OpenCode: prompts for OPENCODE_API_KEY (or OPENCODE_ZEN_API_KEY, get it at https://opencode.ai/auth) and lets you pick the Zen or Go catalog.

 • API key: stores the key for you.